aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## WAN/Core Edge

 Lastly, we need to provide a way for traffic to exit the Campus Fabric via the WAN/Core Edge.
 This is easily accomplished using `underlay_routing_protocol` and `core_interfaces` to create point-to-point IP links to the WAN/Core and enable a routing protocol such as OSPF.
-This simple data model below is located at the bottom of the **group_vars/ACME_FABRIC.yml** file.

 ``` yaml
 --8<--